Blood on the Tracks: Critical reception and legacy

 Since its initial reception, Blood on the Tracks has been viewed by critics as one of Dylan's best albums.
 In Salon.com, Wyman wrote: "Blood on the Tracks is his only flawless album and his best produced; the songs, each of them, are constructed in disciplined fashion.
 It is his kindest album and most dismayed, and seems in hindsight to have achieved a sublime balance between the logorrhea-plagued excesses of his mid-1960s output and the self-consciously simple compositions of his post-accident years."
 Bell, in his critical biography of Dylan, wrote that Blood on the Tracks was proof that "Dylan had won the argument over his refusal to argue about politics.
 In this, he began to seem prescient."
 Bell concluded the album "might well count as one of the best things Dylan ever did".
 Novelist Rick Moody called it "the truest, most honest account of a love affair from tip to stern ever put down on magnetic tape".

 A result of the acclaim surrounding the album has been that when critics have praised one of Dylan's subsequent albums, they have often described it as "his best since Blood on the Tracks".
 According to music journalist Rob Sheffield, Blood on the Tracks became a benchmark album for Dylan in the years that followed because it was "such a stunning comeback".

 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 Hip hop group Public Enemy reference it in their 2007 Dylan tribute song "Long and Whining Road": "It Takes a Nation of Millions to Hold Us Back / You bet there's blood on them Bomb Squad tracks".

-A film adaptation of the album is currently in pre-production, under the direction of Luca Guadagnino.
+In 2018, it was announced that the film adaptation of the album was in pre-production, under the direction of Luca Guadagnino.